 Redefining the way nonprofit and volunteer organizations purchase insurance, utilizing technology and deep insurance expertise from brokers who genuinely understand the industry.

-Risk of injury to volunteers and third parties within the nonprofit sector can vary depending on the type of operation the organization is running.
+The risk of injury to volunteers and third parties within the nonprofit sector can vary depending on the type of operation the organization is running.
 Nonprofits that do hands-on work, or have an office space are at risk of being held liable if an accident or an injury results from their operations or on their property.

 Any nonprofit organization that engages in counseling, vocational training, and other kinds of instruction has significant professional liability exposure.
 This includes organizations like: